rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 The `teleport-update` will have a `--dry-run` flag added to the necessary subcommands that will print what actions it would need to take to manage the module if run normally and print the module that would be installed based on the provided Teleport agent configuration file.

+The following RPM packages will be required to install the SELinux module:
+- selinux-policy-devel
+- policycoreutils

 #### Examples